astropy/astropy/docs/stats/lombscargle.rst

 >>> len(frequency), frequency.min(), frequency.max()
 (2500, 0.0010189890448009111, 5.0939262349597545)

-Alternatively, we can use the ``power()`` method to evaluate the periodogram at a user-specified set of frequencies:
+Alternatively, we can use the :func:`~astropy.stats.LombScargle.power` method to evaluate the periodogram at a user-specified set of frequencies:

 >>> frequency = np.linspace(0.5, 1.5, 1000)
 >>> power = LombScargle(t, y, dy).power(frequency)